 There are two roles in the Ministry team, Gankonin (person of the vow-light) and the more senior Minister.
 They may minister to a congregation, or work supported by their ordination in other ways, from chaplaincy to socially engaged work, to online teaching or writing.

 Some in the Ministry time work full-time as priests, others part-time, but all are engaged in right livelihood; work which embodies the Bodhisattva spirit.
 They are all able to perform the usual activities and ceremonies of priests such as funerals and weddings, as well as teaching the dharma, leading practice sessions and developing community.

 Whatever they do, they let their ‘robes do the work’ as they are inspired and supported by Amida’s light.

-The head of the Ministry team is Acharya Sujatin, she has one Jisha (assistant), the deputy head of the ministry team, Rev Kaspalita.
+The head of the Ministry team is Acharya Kaspalita, he has one Jisha (assistant), the deputy head of the ministry team, Rev Prajnatara.